 Can I go shopping for things other than food/groceries?

-Yes.
+Yes, but you should minimize unnecessary trips.
 You can shop for anything that is related to health care, office supplies, hardware supplies, and at businesses listed as essential in the Safer at Home Order.
-You should minimize unnecessary trips
+You are required to wear a face covering when visiting essential businesses.

 Can I go to the bank?